NoeliaCI/coffee-meows/README.md

 ### Navigation Bar

   - Positioned at the top of the page.
-  - Contains logo of the cafe on the left side.
+  - Contains the logo of the cafe on the left side.
   - Navigation links are positioned on the right side:
        * HOME - leads to the home page.
        * GALLERY - leads to the gallery page.